MerlinB/pycerpt/README.md

 ## Quickstart
-Get the latest version: `pip install pycerpt`
+Get the latest version with `pip install pycerpt`.

-Generate markdown with `excerpt test.pdf` or save to a file with `excerpt test.pdf > out.md` or `excerpt test.pdf out.md`.
+Pycerpt outputs to markdown as default.
+Use with `excerpt test.pdf` or save to a file with `excerpt test.pdf > out.md` or `excerpt test.pdf out.md`.

 ### Generating PDFs
 For PDF generation additional dependencies are needed: `pip install pycerpt[pdf]`.
-Usage: `excerpt test.pdf out.pdf`
+Usage: `excerpt test.pdf out.pdf`.